Prudent229/music-royalties-ai/README.md

 - Human-created music
 - AI-generated music

+## 💡 Hybrid Royalties Breakdown (Human + AI)

+In this project, hybrid music tracks — co-created by humans and AI tools — are treated as shared intellectual property.

+I propose the following royalty split model:
+- 💵 $0.0003 per stream for the **human artist**
+- 🤖 $0.0001 per stream for the **AI provider** (e.g. Suno.io, Udio, Mubert, AIVA)

+This approach acknowledges both creative and technological contributions, anticipating future industry practices where AI-generated elements will require monetization or licensing.

+### 🧪 Example

+- Track: **"FusionWave"**
+- Streams: `1,000,000`
+- Royalty Breakdown:
+  - Human Artist earns: `$300`
+  - AI Company (e.g. Suno.io) earns: `$100`
+  - **Total Royalties**: `$400`

+As AI becomes increasingly involved in music production, fair and transparent models like this can help reshape the royalty ecosystem with clarity and fairness.

 💡 These are **speculative models**, not legal opinions, but they highlight the real questions major labels will face in the near future.